forze0912/impact/README.md

 # Setup!

-Install the git with the main.exe
+Install the file with the impact.exe

 Afterwards create a file with a .impact extension.